Asymptotic approach to singular solutions for the CR Yamabe equation: Introduction

 Consider the following maximization problem,

 The validity of~\eqref{folland} is equivalent to show that the constant~$\Sob$ defined in the display above is finite.
 The existence of the maximizers in~\eqref{critica0} is a difficult problem because of the intrinsic dilations and translations invariance of such inequality, as it analogously happens for the classical critical Sobolev inequality.
 The situation here is even more delicate because of the underlying non-Euclidean geometry of the Heisenberg group, and the obstacles due to the related non-commutativity.
 The explicit form of the maximizers has been presented, amongst other results, in the breakthrough paper by Jerison and Lee~\cite{JL88}, together with the computation of the optimal constant in~\eqref{critica0}.
+We also refer to the fundamental paper~\cite{FL12} where sharp constants for inequalities on~$\h$ have been derived for even more general cases, in turn obtaining sharp constants for the corresponding duals, which are the Sobolev inequalities for the sub-Laplacian and the conformal fractional Laplacians.
+For any bounded domain~$\Omega\subsetneq\h$, consider now the following Sobolev embedding in the same variational form as the one in~\eqref{critica0},